Publications, Data and Links of interest to the Southern Ocean Bathymetry Community

-The IBCSO database currently consists of more than 4200 million data points contributed by more than 30 institutions from 15 countries.
-In total 177 multibeam cruises were available building the nuclei of the database.
-Single beam echo sounding data, digitized soundings from nautical charts and regional bathymetric compilations are rounding off the database.
-A list of datasets used for the compilation of IBCSO Version 1.0 can be downloaded here:
+The IBCSO database currently consists of more than 25 billion data points contributed by 88 institutions from 22 countries.
+In total, 498 multibeam and 950 singlebeam echo sounding data were building the core data of our database.
+Digitized soundings from nautical charts, LIDAR, gravity data and regional bathymetric compilations are rounding off the database.
+A list of datasets used for the compilation of IBCSO v2 can be downloaded here:

 An overview of included data sources and the spatial distribution can be seen in the source identification map (above right).

 To enable users to visualize their own data on a map with the IBCSO look and feel, we are offering the base data of the IBCSO printable chart as a georeferenced image.
 The 'Background' maps contain RGB rasterfiles in GeoTiff format, which is compatible with most GIS programs.